 To maintain an every-other-year schedule, around the time you have one filming coming out, the story for the next should at least be taking shape.
 MGM’s bankruptcy gets most of the blame for what will be a four-year gap between Quantum of Solace and Skyfall.
 But there are signs the scripting of Skyfall has been a drawn-out affair regardless of MGM’s financial ills.
 For example:

-–In January 2011, when it was announced in January 2011 that Bond 23 would be a go after MGM exited bankrupctcy, the script wasn’t done.
+–In January 2011, when it was announced that Bond 23 would be a go after MGM exited bankrupctcy, the script wasn’t done.
 John Logan, hired to rewrite drafts by Neal Purvis and Robert Wade, said in a Feb.
 17 interview with the BBC that he’s been working on Skyfall for “over a year.”
 That means he would have begun work on Skyfall around the time of the January 2011 announcement.

 –Earlier, in August 2010, the Los Angeles Times reported the movie’s script “isn’t ready” and, at that point, not even sent to MGM for review.
 This, after Eon announced in June 2009, more than six months after Quantum of Solace debuted, that Purvis, Wade and Peter Morgan had been hired to write Bond 23.
 But the release also noted that Morgan wouldn’t start writing until he completed other scrips.